Kreash/ngx-contextmenu/README.md

 # ngx-contextmenu

-A context menu built with Angular (10) inspired by [ui.bootstrap.contextMenu](https://github.com/Templarian/ui.bootstrap.contextMenu).
+A context menu built with Angular (17).
 Bootstrap classes are included in the markup, but there is no explicit dependency on Bootstrap.

-[Demo](https://isaacplmann.github.io/ngx-contextmenu/) [Stackblitz example](https://stackblitz.com/edit/ngx-contextmenu-example)
+#### Angular 17 support

 ## Installation